Tomboch4/TodoApp/README.md

 - Display all your task or filter the display by status ("todo" or "done")
 - Change the status for each task
 - Modify or deleate each task

+Project made with :
+JS, REACT, REDUX, HTML and SASS